-“Sensual self-indulgence” is a custard that goes by the name of crème brûlée (literal translation: burnt cream).
-Crème brûlée’s chapeau of brittle caramelized sugar actually inspired the name of this beloved dessert.
+“Sensual self indulgence” is a custard that goes by the name of crème brûlée (literal translation: burnt cream).
+Crème brûlée’s chapeau of brittle caramelized sugar actually inspired the name of this dessert.
 Our version — a chocolaty, velvety-smooth, bourbon-spiked custard that bathes your mouth with pleasure — is a delightful respite from being good for Christmas.–Marcel Desaulniers

 Chocolate Mint Crème Brûlée Recipe

 - Makes 6 crème brûlées